 Every frame we produce, pack and ship has a negative impact on the environment; that’s a given with any product.
 All our frames have acetate in them, from the temple tips on metal frames to full acetate.
-It’s a material often used for glasses, made from wood pulp and cotton, mixed with polymer plasticisers — yes, that's plastic.
+It’s a material often used for glasses, and most of ours is made from FSC Certified wood pulp, mixed with polymer plasticisers — yes, that's plastic.

 To reduce our single-use plastic consumption, we’re developing more frames in bio acetate.
 The polymer plasticisers are replaced with biodegradable ones, which makes the acetate biodegradable once you take out the lenses and metal parts, like hinges and screws.